chateight/PlatformIO/README.md

 5. heat_alarm ; temp/humidity/altitude sensor is connect to the sensor via i2c

-6. laser_distance ; 53L4 driver and sample program,, but it doesm't work rightnow due to the initialise erro
+6. laser_distance ; 53L4 driver and sample program,, but it doesm't work rightnow due to the initialise error

+7. laser_dist_01 ; 53L4 with 53L1 driver